 Construction Winding Down Toward Early Fall Finish

-Summer 2018 – PennDOT has substantially completed construction to replace seven bridges over Interstate 676 and expand and improve public space over and adjacent to the Center City Philadelphia interstate and will wrap-up the $64.8 million project by early fall following repaving of the interstate and other operations under the new bridges.
+Fall 2018 – PennDOT has substantially completed construction to replace seven bridges over Interstate 676 and expand and improve public space over and adjacent to the Center City Philadelphia interstate and will wrap-up the $64.8 million project this fall following repaving of the interstate and completion of post-construction “punch list” items.

 Bridge construction finished in May 2018 with the opening the 18th Street bridge over I-676 and completion of the landscaping adjacent to the new bridge.

-Since finishing the bridge work, crews have installed the new LED lighting on the underside of the new bridges, removed the jagged remnants of the center support piers from the old bridges and begun operations to remove construction materials and debris from the shoulders of I-676 between 18th and 22nd streets.
+Since finishing the bridge work, crews have installed the new lighting on the underside of the new bridges, cleaned and painted the abutment walls, removed the jagged remnants of the center support piers from the old bridges, removed construction materials and debris, and repaved I-676 between 18th and 22nd streets.

 Finished Bridges and Public Space